1. The name of the festival shall be The Royal Tunbridge Wells Dance Festival (hereinafter referred to as ‘the Festival’).

 by the Committee to the account of the Festival.

-(i) All the cheques/payments drawn on the account of the Festival shall be authorised by two Officials of the Festival.
+(ii) All the cheques/payments drawn on the account of the Festival shall be authorised by two Officials of the Festival.

-12. The property and investments of the Festival (other than money at the Bank) shall be held in the name of the Festival by the Chairman, Secretary or Honorary Treasurer for the time being.
+11. The property and investments of the Festival (other than money at the Bank) shall be held in the name of the Festival by the Chairman, Secretary or Honorary Treasurer for the time being.

 (i) The Annual General Meeting of the Festival shall be held in the month of September in every year and at such meeting the Officials of the Festival and the Committee shall retire but shall be eligible for re-election.

-(ii) The Annual General Meeting shall be convened by the Secretary and not less than twentyone days’ notice in writing given to the Members of the Festival.
+(ii) The Annual General Meeting shall be convened by the Secretary and not less than twenty-one days’ notice in writing given to the Members of the Festival.

 (iii) At the Annual General Meeting, the Committee shall present Accounts for the year ended 1st May previous to the meeting, audited in accordance with the requirements of the Charities Act 1993.
 At such meeting, the auditors or independent examiner for the ensuing year shall be appointed and the Officials of the Committee elected.

 (iv) An Extraordinary General Meeting shall be convened by the Secretary upon a request by the Committee or by any six Members upon not less than fourteen days’ notice of such meeting being given to every Member which shall state the business to be conducted at the meeting.(v) Any six Members of the Festival personally present shall be a quorum at any General Meeting. (vi) At every General Meeting, the chair shall be taken by the Chairman of the Festival or, in his/her absence, by the Vice-Chairman.
 In the absence of the Chairman and the Vice-Chairman, a Chairman shall be elected by the Members present.

 (vii) The voting at a General Meeting shall be by show of hands but the Chairman or any three Members may demand a poll, which shall be immediately taken, and the result thereof declared by the Chairman.
 In the case of equality of votes, the Chairman of the Meeting shall have a second or casting vote.

-14. At any General Meeting every Member of the Festival shall, subject as hereinafter provided, have one vote provided that no person other than a Member duly registered on the Register of Members and who shall have paid every subscription and other sum (if any) which shall be due and payable to the Festival in respect of his/her membership shall be entitled to vote.
+13. At any General Meeting every Member of the Festival shall, subject as hereinafter provided, have one vote provided that no person other than a Member duly registered on the Register of Members and who shall have paid every subscription and other sum (if any) which shall be due and payable to the Festival in respect of his/her membership shall be entitled to vote.

-15. (i) The Committee shall meet at least four times in every year.
+14. (i) The Committee shall meet at least four times in every year.